-As you drop the anchor you will need to pay out a significant amount of rode to allow for the rode to pull at an angle that is close to vertical.
+As you drop the anchor you will need to pay out a significant amount of rode to allow for the rode to pull at an angle that is close to horizontal.
 This is called the scope.
 Typically, a 7 to 1 ratio works.
 This number will get adjusted depending on conditions.
 (A lesson learned in ASA 103, ASA 104)

 To arrive at the right length of rode to let out, you add the height of the boat’s bow above the water to the depth.
 For example, if the depth is 10 feet and the freeboard at the bow is 4 feet, the length of rode needed for 7:1 scope will be (10 + 4) x 7 = 98 feet.

 TIP: “When in doubt let in out” works well in anchoring.